Cobot

-A cobot, or collaborative robot, is a robot intended for direct human-robot interaction within a shared space, or where humans and robots are in close proximity.
-Cobot applications contrast with traditional industrial robot applications in which robots are isolated from human contact.
+A cobot, or collaborative robot, also known as a companion robot, is a robot intended for direct human-robot interaction within a shared space, or where humans and robots are in close proximity.
+Cobot applications contrast with traditional industrial robot applications in which robots are isolated from human contact or the humans are protected by robotic tech vests.
 Cobot safety may rely on lightweight construction materials, rounded edges, and inherent limitation of speed and force, or on sensors and software that ensure safe behavior.

+Uses

-The International Federation of Robotics (IFR), a global industry association of robot manufacturers and national robot associations, recognizes two main groups of robots: industrial robots used in automation in an industrial environment and service robots for domestic and professional use.
+The International Federation of Robotics (IFR), a global industry association of robot manufacturers and national robot associations, recognizes two main groups of robots: industrial robots used in automation and service robots for domestic and professional use.
 Service robots could be considered to be cobots as they are intended to work alongside humans.
 Industrial robots have traditionally worked separately from humans behind fences or other protective barriers, but cobots remove that separation.

+As COBOTS operates safely and efficiently in a shared environment with humans, their versatility allows them to support a wide range of tasks in different settings, and their applications have also expanded rapidly in both public and industrial fields.
 Cobots can have many uses, from information robots in public spaces (an example of service robots), logistics robots that transport materials within a building, to industrial robots that help automate unergonomic tasks such as helping people moving heavy parts, or machine feeding or assembly operations.

 The IFR defines four levels of collaboration between industrial robots and human workers: